ohcnetwork/admission_task/README.md

 Usage :-
 $ ./plist 2 hello world        # Add a new item with priority 2 and text "hello world" to the list
 $ ./plist ls                   # Show incomplete priority list items sorted by priority in ascending order
-$ ./plist del                  # PRIORITY_NUMBER # Delete the incomplete item with the given PRIORITY_NUMBER
+$ ./plist del PRIORITY_NUMBER  # Delete the incomplete item with the given priority number
 $ ./plist done PRIORITY_NUMBER # Mark the incomplete item with the given PRIORITY_NUMBER as complete
 $ ./plist help                 # Show usage
 $ ./plist report               # Statistics